sbrup/obsticles/README.md

   - 'hue(number)' and 'h(number)': These commands change the hue of the currently displayed image, which in OBS can be varied from -180 to 180. 'h(number)' is a simpler way to call the command.

 ### You'll need:
-- Basic nstall of Node.js
+- Basic install of LTS Node.js 18.16.0 (https://nodejs.org/dist/v18.16.0/node-v18.16.0-x64.msi)
 - A dedicated phone and email verified twitch account for the bot
-- Install of OBS with v5 websocket plugin (if you have latest, that is right)
+- Install of OBS with v5 websocket plugin

 ### Set up

 - After making the bot account, verify it's phone number and email.
-- Go to https://twitchapps.com/tmi and sign in, authorize the service
+- Go to https://twitchapps.com/tmi, sign in and authorize the service
-- Note the OAuth token, keep it private
+- Note the OAuth token generated, keep it private

 - In OBS, navigate to 'Tools', click 'WebSocket Server Settings'
 - In the 'Plugin Settings' section, tick 'Enable WebSocket Server'